alexcoder04/alexcoder04.github.io/about.md

 permalink: /about/
 ---

+---

-## Disclaimer
+## Legal

+#### English

-This is my personal website, where you can find my best projects and some thoughts on different topics.
+This is my personal website, meant for my friends and as a personal hobby only.

-It is used exclusively for personal purposes and has **no commercial background**.
-No advertisements, no product placements etc.
+I don't make and don't intent to make money with it.

-All the content represents my own opinion and is not guaranteed to be correct.
+All the content represents my own opinion and is not guaranteed to be complete and correct.

-I cannot be liable for any external links and their content found on this website.
+I cannot provide any liability for any external links and their content found on this website.

+---

+#### Deutsch

+Das ist meine private Webseite, die ausschließlich für meine Freunde und als persönliches Hobby gepflegt wird.
+I verdiene und habe es nicht vor, damit Geld zu verdienen.

+Alle Inhalte repräsentieren meine persönliche Meinung und haben keinen Anspruch auf Vollständigkeit und Richtigkeit.

+Haftung für den Inhalt externer Links ausgeschlossen.

+---

-## About Me
+# About Me

 I'm alexcoder04, a hobbyist open-source developer.